JedWatson/react-select/README.md

 For multi-select inputs, when providing a custom `filterOptions` method, remember to exclude current values from the returned array of options.

+# Contributing

+See our [CONTRIBUTING.md](https://github.com/JedWatson/react-select/blob/master/CONTRIBUTING.md) for information on how to contribute.

 # License

 MIT Licensed.
 Copyright (c) Jed Watson 2015.